barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 compiler warnings about unused return values.
 On the other hand `let _g = expr` is somewhat like `auto _g = expr` in C++ and binds to a named entity whose destructor is invoked at the end of its scope.
-At the time of writing the code shown above compiles without warnings in Rust 1.65.
+At the time of writing the code shown above compiles without warnings in Rust.
 The mutex will not be locked until the end of the scope.

 I really think the semantic